 Why buying and selling are linked to our marketing future

 Let’s face it, the market place has changed and so has the economy.
-Pretty much everyone has access to more detailed and more amazing information than ever before in the history of the world.
-The prevalence of the internet in our everyday lives has provided us with a tool that hinders and helps at the same time.
+Pretty much everyone has access to more detailed and more amazing information than ever before.
+The prevalence of the internet in our everyday lives has provided us with a tool that both hinders and helps at the same time.

 Why are we so bad at selling?

 The sales process needed to be played out too; Features, Attributes, Benefits (FAB).
 The salesman had to explain what the benefits were for the customer.
-If there was a match with the product and the requirements, a sale may be made (not every time, but if you had done your homework there was a higher likelihood of making that sale).
+If there was a match with the product and the requirements, and if you had done your homework, there was a higher likelihood of making that sale.

-Today, the choices are so vast for the buyer that selling becomes far more hit and miss.
+Today, the choices are so vast for the buyer, that selling in the traditional sense has become far more hit and miss.
+The sales company:

-- The sales company has to both find new business and attract new business.
-Pushing and pulling at the same time.
+- Has both to find new business and attract new business; pushing and pulling at the same time.

-- You then have to engaging customers on a pro-business level (not just the Golfing Day ‘Jollies’)
+- Has to engage customers on a pro-business level (not just the Golfing Day ‘Jollies’)

 This all boils down to establishing a strategy that plays to both promotion and attraction and this is where it becomes ‘fuzzy’.

-Whilst you’re sending out your message to promote your business, the response required is often to get your prospect to look at a web site or react to a mailing.
-One hit wonders don’t work and if the web page they land on isn’t part of a long-term lead nurturing strategy, your promotional activities will have been a waste of time and your efforts will deliver a poor ROI because they will click away to another competitor or simply file the message in the bin.
+When sending out your message to promote your business, the response frequently required from your prospect is to look at a website or react to a mailing.
+One hit wonders don’t work; if the web page they land on isn’t part of a long-term lead nurturing strategy, your promotional activities will have been a waste of time and your efforts will deliver a poor ROI because they will click away to another competitor or simply file the message in the bin.

 Ensure that each element has a call to action and flows to the next part of the process.
 Don’t leave them hanging.
-And don’t expect a “kiss on the first date”.
-Just because a business looks at you don’t go for their jugular!
+And don’t expect a 'kiss on the first date'.
+Just because a business looks at you doesn't give you the right to pester them!

-Of late, a new strategy has entered the arena of direct selling and that is Account Base Marketing, or ABM.
-Put simply, this is the ability to identify and market to the relevant people within an organisation that are applicable to the decision-making process.
-Each person and therefore level of seniority are communicated to on a more accurate level and therefore the sales process is based almost upon consensus and gradual agreement.
+Of late, a new strategy has entered the arena of direct selling and that is Account Based Marketing, or ABM.
+Put simply, this is the ability to identify and market to the relevant people within an organisation who are part of the decision-making process, whether that be as an Influencer, Recommender or Decision Maker.
+Each person, and therefore each level of seniority, is communicated with on a more accurate and appropriate level.
+The sales process is therefore based (almost) upon consensus and gradual agreement.
 And it works.

-The above strategies to new business and selling are simple enough; think in terms of a long-term strategy, identify the players and accurately communicate in context – if they’re in a county, town or city, mention it, if they’re in a vertical market segment, mention it and depending on their position, communicate on the same level.
+The above strategies for new business and selling are simple enough.
+Think in terms of a long-term strategy; identify the players and accurately communicate in context – if they’re in a county, town or city, mention it; if they’re in a vertical market segment, mention it; and depending on their position, communicate on the same level.
 And finally, give them a reason to engage with you.

 Why are we so bad at buying?

-In the same way that the sellers fail to keep our attention, we also know we have so much choice, so when we are confronted by someone selling something, we immediately reach for the Internet to see if we can get it cheaper, bigger, better or to simply research.
+In the same way that the sellers fail to keep our attention, we are also aware that we, as buyers, have significant choice.
+When we are confronted by someone selling something, we immediately reach for the Internet to see if we can get it cheaper, bigger, better or we simply choose to do a bit more research.

 It’s not a bad thing to get a comparison, but when it comes to being discerning about costs and service levels, we need to be conscious about what we are influenced by.